Patrick-6/genmc/README.md

 		./configure
 		make

-This will leave the `rcmc` executable in the `src` directory.
+This will leave the `genmc` executable in the `src` directory.
-You can either run it from there (as in the examples below), move it to some other place (e.g., in the top-level directory) or create a link to it.
+You can either run it from there (as in the examples below), or issue `make install`.

-Alternatively, you can substitute the last step with the following command which will build the `rcmc` executable in parallel and will also run a subset of all the tests that come with the system to see if the system was built correctly or not:
+Alternatively, the following following command will build the `genmc` executable in parallel and will also run a subset of all the tests that come with the system to see if the system was built correctly or
+not:

 		make -j ftest